nicolasbarbe/magnolia-cloud-bundle-webapp/README.md

-# Magnolia Cloud Bundle
+# Magnolia Cloud Bundle Webapp
-A Magnolia bundle ready to use for cloud deployment.
+A Magnolia webapp ready to use for cloud deployment.

 ## Features